Dubosej1/blackjack-trivia/docs/basic-rules.md

 ## Insurance

+[INSURANCE] is a Side Bet that PLAYER can make at the beginning of a round.
+It's a [CORE SIDE BET] that is a part of the base Blackjack game.

+#### Insurance Basics

-If the Dealer’s initial face up card is an ACE, then the Player is given the option of placing an INSURANCE Side Bet.
-The purpose of this Side Bet is for the Player to recover some money in case the Dealer has a NATURAL, which would be an automatic Player loss.
+If DEALER's initial face up card is an ACE, then PLAYER is given the option of placing an Insurance Bet.

+The purpose of this Side Bet is for PLAYER to recover some money, in case DEALER has a `NATURAL`, which would be an automatic PLAYER loss.

+#### Amount of Insurance Bet

 The amount of this Side Bet is half of the Base Bet.

+#### Determining Insurance Outcome

-After the Insurance Side Bet has been placed, the Dealer peeks at their face down card to check for a NATURAL.
+After the Insurance Bet has been placed, DEALER `Peeks` at their Hole Card to check for a `NATURAL`.

-If the Dealer has a NATURAL, the round ends immediately.
-The Player loses the round and their Base Bet.
-At the same time, The Player wins the INSURANCE Side Bet, which has a payout of 2:1 of the Side Bet.
+If DEALER has a `NATURAL`, the round ends immediately.
+PLAYER loses the round and their Base Bet.
+At the same time, PLAYER WINS the Insurance Bet, which has a Payout of 2:1.

-If the Dealer doesn’t have a NATURAL, then the Player loses the INSURANCE Side Bet and the round continues as normal.
+If DEALER does NOT have a `NATURAL`, then PLAYER LOSES the Insurance Bet and the round continues as normal.

-By default, the INSURANCE Side Bet is offered.
-You can select “Disable Insurance Bet” in the Options Menu to not have this bet offered.
-See OPTIONS for more info.
+By default, the Insurance Side Bet is offered.
+You can select [“Disable Insurance Bet”](options-menu.md#disable-insurance-side-bet) in the Options Menu to not have this bet offered.
+Click the link for more info.

 ## Even Money

+[EVEN MONEY] is a Side Bet that PLAYER can make at the beginning of a round.
+It's a Core Side Bet that is a part of the base Blackjack game.

+#### Even Money Basics

-If the Player has a NATURAL and the Dealer’s initial face up card is an ACE, then the Player is given the option of placing an EVEN MONEY Side Bet.
-The purpose of this Side Bet is for the Player to recover some money in case the Dealer also has a NATURAL (which would result in a PUSH and a reduced payout).
+If PLAYER has a `NATURAL` and DEALER's initial Face Up card is an ACE, then PLAYER is given the option of placing an Even Money Bet.

+The purpose of this Side Bet is for PLAYER to recover some money in case DEALER also has a `NATURAL` (which would result in a PUSH and a reduced payout).

+#### Amount of Even Money Bet

 The amount of this Side Bet is half of the Base Bet.

+#### Determining Even Money Outcome

-Since the round is already ending immediately, the Dealer reveals their face down card to the Player.
+Since the round is already ending immediately, DEALER reveals their Hole Card to PLAYER.

-If the Dealer has a NATURAL, then the Player wins the Even Money Side Bet, which has a payout of 2:1 of the Side Bet.
-The Player’s NATURAL becomes a PUSH and the Player also receives their Base Bet back.
+If DEALER has a `NATURA`L, then PLAYER WINS the Even Money Bet, which has a payout of 2:1.
+The Player’s `NATURAL` becomes a PUSH and the PLAYER also receives their Base Bet back.

-If the Dealer doesn’t have a NATURAL, then the Player loses the EVEN MONEY Side Bet.
-However, the Player still has their NATURAL and receives the increased payout for the NATURAL.
+If DEALER doesn’t have a `NATURAL`, then PLAYER LOSES the Even Money Bet.
+However, PLAYER still has their `NATURAL` and receives the increased payout for the `NATURAL`.

-By default, the EVEN MONEY Side Bet is offered.
-You can select “Disable Even Money Bet” in the Options Menu to not have this bet offered.
-See OPTIONS for more info.
+By default, the Even Money Side Bet is offered.
+You can select [“Disable Even Money Side Bet”](options-menu.md#disable-even-money-side-bet) in the Options Menu to not have this bet offered.
+Click the link for more info.

+## Payouts at a glance

+This is a quick look at all the various Payouts in the round:

+- WIN: 1:1 Payout

+- LOSE: 0 Payout

+- PUSH: Base Bet returned

+- SURRENDER: 1/2 Base Bet returned

+- NATURAL: 3:2 Payout (default).
+Can also be changed to 3:2 and 6:5 Payouts via the Options Menu.

+- INSURANCE SIDE BET: 2:1 Payout of Side Bet.

+- EVEN MONEY SIDE BET: 2:1 Payout of Side Bet.

+**NOTE**: There is no special payout for a CHARLIE win